Gi60s/openapi-enforcer/README.md

 | schema | The schema to use to convert serialized values. | `object` |
 | value | The value to deserialize. | Any |

-Returns: An object with two properties: `error` and `value`.
-If deserialization failed due to an error then the `error` property will contain details about the error.
-If deserialization succeeds then the `error` property will be `null` and the `value` property will have the deserialized value.
+Returns: An object with two properties: `errors` and `value`.
+If deserialization failed due to an error then the `errors` property will contain an array of strings for each error that was found.
+If deserialization succeeds then the `errors` property will be `null` and the `value` property will have the deserialized value.

 ```js
 const Enforcer = require('openapi-enforcer');